Lighthouses of Equatorial Guinea

 - Date unknown.
 Active; focal plane 19 m (62 ft); white flash every 5 s.

 24 m (79 ft) metal tower on a concrete base.
-No photo available, and Google's view has no detail in this area.
+No photo available, and a cloud blocks Bing's satellite view of the cape.
 Located on a cape about 15 km (9 mi) southwest of Bata.
 Site status unknown.
 Admiralty D4175.5; NGA 25260.